copeju8/techdegree-project-2/README.md

 # techdegree-project-2
-List Pagination and Filtering -
-This project required use of "pagination" to enhance the usability of a web page.
-Goal: Meets Expectation grade.
+List Pagination and Filtering uses "pagination" to enhance the usability of a web page.